One-body correlations and momentum distributions of trapped one-dimensional Bose gases at finite temperature: Conclusion

-We benchmarked our framework against exact numerical calculations in the hard-core limit and quantum Monte-Carlo simulations for finite repulsive interaction strengths.
+We benchmarked our framework against exact numerical calculations in the hard-core limit and quantum Monte Carlo simulations for finite repulsive interaction strengths.
 We also showed that our framework provides a good description of recent experimental results.
 The latter is remarkable because of the small numbers of particles in many of the 1D gases and the relatively high temperatures involved.
 This is promising as our approach is computationally inexpensive (our calculations can be carried out within a few minutes on a laptop) while the quantum Monte Carlo simulations require hundreds of CPU hours and need to be carried out in computing clusters.

 A crucial advantage of the approach we introduced here, which we plan to exploit next, is that unlike quantum Monte Carlo simulations it is not restricted to equilibrium situations.
 Our next goal is to determine how accurately it can describe the evolution of the momentum distribution following trap quenches as those studied in Refs.~\cite{malvania2021generalized, li2023dipolar}.
-Computing the dynamics of such momentum distributions is out of the reach of any existing theoretical method ---except in the asymptotic regime of hard-core bosons where exact results are available~\cite{Scopa_2023} and numerical calculations have already been compared to the experimental results~\cite{wilson2020observation, yang2023phantom}.
+Computing the dynamics of such momentum distributions is out of the reach of any existing theoretical method ---except in the asymptotic regime of hard-core bosons where exact results are available~\cite{Scopa_2023} and numerical calculations have already been compared to the experimental results~\cite{wilson2020observation, yang2023phantom}.\\

 {\it Acknowledgements.}~---~We acknowledge P. Ruggiero and A. Bastianello for discussions and joint work on closely related topics.
-We acknowledge support from `` Lorraine Universit\'e d’Excellence" program (AT); ERC Consolidator Grant 771536 (NEMO) (SS and PC); ERC Starting Grant 101042293 (HEPIQ) (SS); MSCA Grant 101103348 (GENESYS) (SS); Agence Nationale de la Recherche through ANR-20-CE30-0017-02 project ‘QUADY’ (JD) and ANR-22-CE30-0004-01 project ‘UNIOPEN’ (JD); Dodge Family Postdoc Fellowship at the University of Oklahoma (YZ); and the National Science Foundation under Grant No.~PHY-2309146 (MR).\\ [5pt]
+We thank G. De Rosi for useful remarks on the paper.
+We acknowledge support from `` Lorraine Universit\'e d’Excellence" program (AT); ERC Consolidator Grant 771536 (NEMO) (SS and PC); ERC Starting Grant 101042293 (HEPIQ) (SS); MSCA Grant 101103348 (GENESYS) (SS); Agence Nationale de la Recherche through ANR-20-CE30-0017-02 project ‘QUADY’ (JD) and ANR-22-CE30-0004-01 project ‘UNIOPEN’ (JD); Dodge Family Postdoc Fellowship at the University of Oklahoma (YZ); and the National Science Foundation under Grant No.~PHY-2309146 (MR). \emph{This work has been partially funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.}